mwalton1204/ecs-practice/README.md

     - The official documentation for SFML

 - [A SIMPLE ENTITY COMPONENT SYSTEM (ECS)](https://austinmorlan.com/posts/entity_component_system/)
-    - Explanation and example implementation of ECS using C++ by Austin Morlan
+    - Example implementation of ECS using C++ by Austin Morlan